 top of page

 April 13 is my wedding anniversary.
-It isn't my marriage anymore, but the date is still an anniversary.
-My body holds the memory, no matter how hard my brain attempts to deflect the day.
-Intentional forgetfulness collides with somatic recollections on April 13.
+It isn’t my marriage anymore, but the date still holds significance.
+My body remembers, regardless of how hard my mind tries to forget.
+Intentional forgetfulness clashes with somatic memories on April 13.

-The anniversary is a part of my story.
-It is a part of how I became a more whole me.
-I'd like to share a piece of it with you.
-There are 4 powerful moments surrounding the date, April 13, that are clear pivots in my life.
+This anniversary is a piece of my story.
+It represents my journey toward becoming a more whole version of myself.
+I want to share a part of it with you.
+There are four powerful moments surrounding April 13 that mark clear pivots in my life.

 Oh, how I wanted this new life.